SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Introduction

 To summarize, our key contributions are:

-\begin{itemize} \item We analyze MLLM attention maps and show that free-form reasoning dilutes focus on answer-relevant regions, motivating more targeted intermediate steps.
+\begin{itemize} \item We identify a critical failure mode in R1-like multimodal reasoning, termed \textbf{Visual-attention Deficiency}.
+Through rigorous analysis, we demonstrate that this can be effectively mitigated by our proposed paradigm.

 \item We propose a three-step visual reasoning pattern and RL paradigm \textbf{SATORI}.
-By turning caption and localization into verifiable reward signals, our RL paradigm lowers policy-gradient variance by 27\% and speeds up convergence.
+By turning caption and localization into verifiable rewards, our RL paradigm lowers policy-gradient variance by 27\% and speeds up convergence.

-\item We release VQA-Verify, the first augmented dataset of 12k VQA samples with answer-relevant bounding-boxes and scene captions to enable explicit supervision for our rewards.
+\item We release VQA-Verify, the first augmented dataset of 12k VQA samples with answer-relevant bounding boxes and scene captions to enable explicit supervision.